Banner: Photo by Hans Stieglitz via Wikimedia Commons

 All that is being asked for is the proof to support the hunters’ claims.
 If the hunters’ claims are true, then what‘s the problem?
 This burden of proof definitely looks like common sense, and should be a policy everyone actually interested in real conservation (on both sides of the argument) should be able to “chalk up” and easily agree upon.
 If this annoys the hunters, then this tells us the trophy is more important that the claimed ‘conservation’ and/or that the proof of sustainability and the claimed ‘conservation’ is lacking.

 “Never was this doctrine (“If it pays it stays”) more evident than in community-based conservation in Namibia.
 It is all about money.
 Financial benefits to the community were the focus.
 National pride, ethics, aesthetics and sound ecological practices shared a sad second place.
 If any place at all.
-Everything must have a price tag” – “End of the Game for Namibia,” Christiaan Bakkes, African Geographic, 23 March 2015
+Everything must have a price tag” – “End of the Game for Namibia,” Christiaan Bakkes, Africa Geographic, 23 March 2015

 Sources and References: